 how the activities align with the Board’s Strategic Plan; and

 how the Board will measure the success of the planned activities.

+Who Implements the Expenditures.
+Boards must indicate who implements the 4 percent of child care funding by selecting either Board, Child Care Contractor, or Both.
+If a Board selects “Both,” the Board must provide a short narrative of how expenditures are coordinated.

 Planned Expenditures.
 Include expenditures for each category for activities planned during the plan period (October 1–September 30), including: